Michael-L-Miller/CoveRageAnalysis/README.md

 ## Disclaimer
 **These scripts are made available as-is for educational purposes only.** Use outside of that scope is at the sole discretion of the end-user but must follow the software license.

+## Versioning
+* Wrapper and Knitr files are tracked together.
+See Knitr file for detailed information.